Issue BriefOct 7, 2021

 The United States needs to more closely integrate its own defense-industrial base with those of its allies, including Italy.
 This issue brief focuses on the US-Italian defense-industrial partnership to enable policymakers to better understand this relationship, leverage it more comprehensively to meet key strategic objectives, and secure the supply chains necessary to ensure US national security.

-James Hasik is a nonresident senior fellow at the Scowcroft Center for Strategy and Security at the Atlantic Council.
-Since September 2001, he has been studying global security challenges and the economic enterprises that provide the tools to address them.
+James Hasik was a nonresident senior fellow at the Scowcroft Center for Strategy and Security at the Atlantic Council.

 Over the past sixteen years, his advisory work has assisted defense contractors and defense ministries with their problems in business strategy, planning, and policy analysis.
 He has undertaken over fifty discrete advisory projects in sectors spanning armored vehicles, shipbuilding, armaments, ammunition, precision munitions, and training & simulation.
 His engagements have functionally included operations analysis, supply chain analysis, marketing, product development, competitive analysis, facilities management, portfolio strategy, business forecasting, privatization planning, organizational design, merger due diligence, and antitrust analysis.